 - Whisk the buttermilk and egg together.
 Set aside.
 Whisk the flour, granulated sugar, baking soda, and salt together in a large bowl.
 Cut in the butter using a pastry cutter, a fork, or your fingers.
 Work the dough until into coarse crumbs, then stir in the raisins.
 Pour in the buttermilk/egg mixture.
 Gently fold the dough together until dough it is too stiff to stir.
-With floured hands on a lightly floured surface, work the dough into an (approximately) 8 or 9 inch round loaf as best you can.
-Knead the dough for about 30 seconds or until all the flour is moistened.
+Pour crumbly dough onto a lightly floured work surface.
+With floured hands, work the dough into a ball as best you can, then knead for about 30 seconds or until all the flour is moistened.
 If the dough is too sticky, add a little more flour.

 - Transfer the dough to the prepared skillet/pan.
 Using a very sharp knife, score an X into the top.
 Bake until the bread is golden brown and center appears cooked through, about 45 minutes.
 Loosely cover the bread with aluminum foil if you notice heavy browning on top.
 I usually place foil on top halfway through bake time.

 - Remove from the oven and allow bread to cool for 10 minutes, then transfer to a wire rack.
 Serve warm, at room temperature, or toasted with desired toppings/spreads.

 - Cover and store leftover bread at room temperature for up to 2 days or in the refrigerator for up to 1 week.